ChuckerTeam/chucker/README.md

 **That's it!** 🎉 Chucker will now record all HTTP interactions made by your OkHttp client.

+> **Tip:** Use `addNetworkInterceptor(chuckerInterceptor)` instead of `addInterceptor(chuckerInterceptor)` if you want Chucker to display everything OkHttp sends on the wire, including headers added by other network interceptors (e.g. `Content-Length`, `Accept-Encoding`, cookies from `CookieJar`).
+Application interceptors only observe the request as your app builds it.
+See OkHttp's [Interceptors](https://square.github.io/okhttp/features/interceptors/) docs for the full comparison.

 Historically, Chucker was distributed through JitPack.
 You can find older version of Chucker here: [![JitPack](https://jitpack.io/v/ChuckerTeam/chucker.svg)](https://jitpack.io/#ChuckerTeam/chucker).